1Rendes/TravelTrucks-testTask/README.md

 Booking campers application.
 Test task for GO-IT.

-to run live page at localhost use:
+to run developer server at localhost use:

 1.  "npm install";
 2.  "npm run dev";